 Finally, you get a membership to SoFi which means you can attend those events I talked about in the opening section.
 While this isn’t an exclusive membership, it is a nice little perk you can take advantage of as long as you live near where they hold these events.

-Vaults are like sub-accounts in your Sofi Money account.
-They're not separate accounts but ways for you to think about various savings goals.
+Vaults are like sub-accounts in your Sofi account.
+They’re not separate accounts but ways for you to think about various savings goals.

 So you can set a Vault for an emergency fund, to save for your first house, or buy a new car.
 They all earn the same interest rate.